juliannavarre/Call-of-Duty-Data-Visualizations/README.md

 # Call-of-Duty-Data-Visualizations

-The PDF (CoD Tableau Visualization Project Julian Navarre) has everything you need!
+The PDF (CoD Tableau Visualization Project Julian N) has everything you need!

 The purpose of this personal project was to further enhance my Tableau skills.
 During the winter